Yeom Dong-jin: Traits

-He was seen as charismatic and larger-than-life by many of his contemporaries.
-As was the case with many other returning resistance fighters, sharing stories of his guerrilla past often instantly earned him the respect and attention of others.
+Many of Yeom's contemporaries described him as charismatic and larger-than-life.
+According to cited accounts, returning resistance fighters often attracted respect and attention by sharing stories of their guerrilla activities.

 Yeom was tall.
 He was reportedly skilled at judo, and became a black belt before he graduated from Sunrin.
 He also wore black glasses at all times after going blind.
 According to Cilley, Yeom was fluent in English, German, French, Japanese, and Chinese.
 Yeom spoke to Cilley without the use of a translator, although he used a translator with other foreigners.

 Whether he was fully blind has been called into question.
 Lee Seong-ryeol, who allegedly participated in the 1946 mission to assassinate Kim Il Sung, claimed that:

 When I first met Yeom Dong-jin in September 1945, he said his eyesight was poor but that he wasn't blind [...]
 [E]veryone thought [he] merely acted blind for some other purpose.